 The pandemic had all of us isolated in our respective residences.
 Lest we put ourselves and others at risk, we strictly followed social distancing measures recommended by authorities.
 We worked or studied from home.
-Bought groceries or shop from home.
+Bought groceries or shopped from home.
 Entertain ourselves from home.
-After more than a year, well, the whole situation’s getting old.
+After over a year, the whole situation’s getting old.

 Thankfully, the end is almost near.
-Vaccine rollout is in full blast, and sooner we’ll achieve herd immunity.
-Come that time, we’re free to venture outside our doors once again without feeling like our mortality’s in danger, or we’re some discreet harbinger of death.
-Come that time; you might want to visit the following places first.
+Vaccine rollout is in full blast, and we’ll achieve herd immunity sooner.
+Come then, we’re free to venture outside our doors again without feeling like our mortality’s in danger, or we’re some discreet harbinger of death.
+Come that time, you might want to visit the following places first.

 Place of worship